Month 12, Day 23, Wednesday 10:45 a.m.

 Slowly, she gathered up the loose papers she’d accumulated over the last few days of study and handed the stack to him.

 He read through it almost as quickly as he’d read the book, his eyes flicking over her notes, questions and sloppy spell diagrams.
-“It is binding spell at the base,” he murmured.
+“It is a binding spell at heart,” he murmured.
 “Not a vow, but an ongoing exchange?”
 He read for a while longer, then set down the stack.
 “Getting rid of the need to sleep?
 A little clumsy, but an intriguing idea.
 At least it is not some continuous stimulant spell.
 That would have killed you.
 Hypothetically.”

 “It will have an inherent loss of efficiency over time, but as long as you only run it sporadically, the idea has merit.
 I would tell the average first-term student off for being an insufferable dimwit if they told me they were preparing to cast this.
 You need more than power for this.
 It will require finesse.
 I see the spell is broken into multiple steps, and you’ve noted extended casting times for a stronger buildup of power, which is smart.
 I should almost think you have experience casting similar spells.”